Shed Cost Calculator

 Base Shed Pricing

-Base shed costs by material and build method are derived from three sources: retail kit pricing from major shed companies (Tuff Shed, Backyard Buildings, Home Depot / Lowe's shed programs, Lifetime, Arrow), contractor bid data from homeowner review platforms (HomeAdvisor, Angi) filtered for clearly scoped shed projects, and regional distributor wholesale pricing for shed framing materials.
-We maintain a minimum of 30 data points per size × material × build-method combination for the most common configurations (wood pine kit, vinyl kit, metal kit), with smaller samples for less common configurations.
+Base shed costs by material and build method are derived from: retail kit pricing from major shed companies (Tuff Shed, Backyard Buildings, Home Depot and Lowe's shed programs, Lifetime, Arrow), contractor bid data from HomeAdvisor and Angi filtered for clearly scoped shed projects, and regional distributor wholesale pricing for shed framing materials.
+We maintain a minimum of 30 data points per size × material × build-method combination for the most common configurations.

 Foundation Costs

 Foundation cost ranges are based on contractor pricing data for each foundation type, cross-referenced with material supplier pricing for gravel, concrete, and pier hardware.
-Concrete slab costs specifically are validated against our concrete slab cost calculator, which uses RSMeans unit cost data adjusted by region.
+Concrete slab costs are validated against our concrete slab cost calculator, which uses RSMeans unit cost data adjusted by region.

 Location Multipliers